410 Tactical Fighter Operational Training Squadron: Bases

-Operations
+Initial operations

 The first official sortie occurred on the night of 4 June 1942, when twelve crews from No. 410 Squadron took off in Beaufighters, but the two scrambles that occurred were uneventful.
 The first German contact occurred on the night of 6/7 September 1942, when a Beaufighter II from RAF Scorton flown by P/O R.R.
 Ferguson and P/O D. Creed (navigator), intercepted a Luftwaffe Ju 88.
 The Beaufighter was guided to the Ju 88 approximately 20 mi northeast of Whitby on the Yorkshire coast.
 The attack damaged the Ju 88, but did not destroy it.
 Since the aircraft was not destroyed, this did not count as the squadron's first outright victory.
 That came on 22 January 1943, when Flight Sergeant B.M.
 Haight and Sergeant T. Kipling (RAF, observer), flying a Mosquito II from RAF Acklington, were credited with a Dornier Do 217, which was destroyed near Hartlepool.
 This was made possible because of "night readiness", the ability to fly at a moment's notice at night.
 By the end of the war, 75 3/4 victories had been claimed.
 The squadron flew 2,972 sorties and accumulated 28,150 hours of flight time.
 The squadron's victories included 75 3/4 destroyed, 2 probably destroyed, and 9 damaged.
 The squadron had the following operational casualties: 17 aircraft and 32 aircrew, of whom 10 were killed, 20 presumed dead, and two were made prisoners of war.
 Non-operational casualties were: 14 aircraft and 30 personnel, of whom 29 were killed, 1 injured.